Jessica Dubroff: Investigation

 The National Transportation Safety Board (NTSB) investigated the accident and published a detailed final report eleven months later on March 11, 1997.
 From the official point of view, the pilot in command was flight instructor Reid, who was the only one on board rated to fly the aircraft.
 The investigation focused on his decision-making prior to takeoff and his actions once airborne.

-Several experienced pilots who were at Cheyenne Regional Airport at the time of the accident testified that they considered the weather at that time unsuitable for flight, as a thunderstorm seemed to be forming or moving over the airfield.
-In addition, investigators determined that the weight of the aircraft during its takeoff roll exceeded its maximum allowable takeoff weight (MTOW) by 96 lbs, which would have increased the stall speed by about two percent.
+Several experienced pilots who were at Cheyenne Regional Airport around the time of the crash testified they considered the weather unsuitable for flight, as a thunderstorm seemed to be forming or moving over the airfield.
+In addition, investigators determined the weight of the aircraft during its takeoff roll exceeded its maximum allowable takeoff weight (MTOW) by 96 lbs, which would have increased the stall speed by about two percent.
 Since the aircraft was flying in moderate to heavy rain, the NTSB calculated that the water flowing on the wings would have further increased the stall speed by about 1.5%.
 A higher stall speed reduces the margin of safety at slower airspeeds, such as during a climb.

 Like most flight instructors giving dual instruction, Reid was seated on the right side, while the aircraft's primary flight instruments were mounted on the left, in front of Dubroff in this case.
 Investigators speculated that because of the heavy rain in his immediate climb path, Reid's forward visibility became greatly restricted.
 To maintain control through the climbing right turn, he would have had to turn his head to the left to see the flight instruments (most critically the attitude and airspeed indicators) and to the right to see the ground through the side window.
 Such side-to-side head motion, combined with the worsening flight visibility during the climb and the reduced stall margin, could have led to spatial disorientation and loss of control.